-upplemental rules are in the Registration of Electors Rules 1960 and the Conduct of Elections Rules 1961to provide guidance acceptable behaviour parties and candidates he Code also deals with the misuse of government resources by the party in power during electionshis is an example of one of the ’s “soft laws” does not have legal force but rather relies on the threat of negative publicity to achieve compliance.
+The ECI has developed supplemental rules, which are set out in the Registration of Electors Rules 1960 and the Conduct of Elections Rules 1961, as well as a “Model Code of Conduct,” which it has also developed, through consensus with political participants, to provide guidance on acceptable behaviour by parties and candidates.
+The Code also deals with the misuse of government resources by the party in power during elections; this is an example of one of the ECI’s “soft laws,” which does not have legal force but rather relies on the threat of negative publicity to achieve compliance.
 This quasi-legal approach to codifying the rules has been found to be very effective in controlling the behaviour of candidates, parties and a government willing to misuse state resources to gain political advantage during elections.
-The prefers this approach having legal infractions handled by the courts can sometimes take years to resolve. rders are widely publicized by a largely free media and receive very swift attention and reparation from wrongdoers.
+The ECI prefers this approach over having legal infractions handled by the courts because they can sometimes take years to resolve.
+The ECI’s orders are widely publicized by a largely free media and receive very swift attention and reparation from wrongdoers.

-The wide-ranging constitutional authority is somewhat unusual for t provides a high degree of protection against reductions in authority and, therefore, more stability in electoral governance.
-On the other hand, there is a noticeable lack of detail in India’s electoral legislation that has prompted the ECI to fill in the gaps.
+The ECI’s wide-ranging constitutional authority is somewhat unusual for an EMB, but it provides a high degree of protection against reductions in authority and, therefore, more stability in electoral governance.
+On the other hand, there is a noticeable lack of detail in India’s electoral legislation, and that has prompted the ECI to fill in the gaps.
 According to McMillan, “The lack of specificity regarding the scope of the Election Commission’s role has resulted in a widening of its range of functions and control of executive authority during election campaigns” (2012, 189).

 Operational Arrangements

-The performs its functions through a Secretariat located at its head office in New Delhi.
-The usually makes tenured appointments of four eputy lection ommissioners and three irector eneral from the civil service to lead and direct activities.
-The Secretariat employs approximately 350 full-time , with 40 to 50 additional temporary staff brought on during an election.
-At the state level, a full-time hief lectoral fficer, nominated by the state government and appointed by the , manages elections.
+The ECI performs its functions through a Secretariat located at its head office in New Delhi.
+The ECI usually makes tenured appointments of four deputy election commissioners and three directors general from the civil service to lead and direct its activities.
+The Secretariat employs approximately 350 full-time personnel, with 40 to 50 additional temporary staff brought on during an election.
+At the state level, a full-time chief electoral officer, nominated by the state government and appointed by the ECI, manages elections.
 Senior civil servants occupy these positions.
-State hief lectoral fficers cannot be dismissed without the approval of the E.
+State chief electoral officers cannot be dismissed without the approval of the ECI.

-The job of conducting general elections in India is a massive and complex undertaking extends over a period of almost two months.
-It involves nearly 5 million offics and police force membershe armed forces are not involved in India’s elections.
-While the exercises control over these officials, including their appointment, supervision, discipline and suspension, they are not its employees.
-For the most part, election offics are seconded from the ranks of the neutral civil service of state governments.
-According to the Constitution, the has access to this ready pool of experienced and impartial workers without having to absorb training costs or salaries.
+The job of conducting general elections in India is a massive and complex undertaking that extends over a period of almost two months.
+It involves nearly 5 million election officers and 500,000 police force members; the armed forces are not involved in India’s elections.
+While the ECI exercises control over these officials, including their appointment, supervision, discipline and suspension, they are not its employees.
+For the most part, election officers are seconded from the ranks of the neutral civil service of state governments.
+According to the Constitution, the ECI has access to this ready pool of experienced and impartial workers without having to absorb training costs or salaries.

-In each election, thousands of candidates affiliated with national and state parties and as many independent candidates.
-India has a population of 1.billion people (as of September 2013) and there are over 670 million electors on the rolls, of wh almost 390 million turn out to vote.
-Voting takes place at 900,000 polling stations throughout 28 states five union territories and their roughly 500 districts.
-Each level of government funds the costs of its own elections or shares the costs when both arliamentary and state legislature elections are held together.
-The cost of India’s last arliamentary election in 2009 was approximately 8.466.
+In each election, thousands of candidates are affiliated with national and state parties and as many independent candidates.
+India has a population of 1.27 billion people (as of September 2013), and there are over 670 million electors on the electoral rolls, of whom almost 390 million turn out to vote.
+Voting takes place at 900,000 polling stations throughout 28 states, five union territories and their roughly 500 districts.
+Each level of government funds the costs of its own elections or shares the costs when both parliamentary and state legislature elections are held together.
+The cost of India’s last parliamentary election in 2009 was approximately 8.466 million rupees.